-We compete with commercial developers, other REITs, real estate companies, financial institutions, such as banks and insurance companies, funds, and other investors, such as pension funds, private companies and individuals, for investment opportunities.
-Our competitors include both competitors seeking to originate or acquire GL transactions or acquire properties in their entirety and competitors offering debt financing as an alternative to a GL.
+We compete with commercial developers, other REITs, real estate companies, financial institutions, such as banks and insurance companies, and other investors, such as pension funds, private companies and individuals, for investment opportunities.
+Our competitors include both competitors seeking to originate or acquire ground net lease transactions or acquire properties in their entirety and competitors offering debt financing as an alternative to a ground net lease.
 Some of our competitors have greater financial and other resources and access to capital than we do.
-Due to our focus on GLs throughout the United States, and because most competitors are often locally and/or regionally focused, we do not always encounter the same competitors in each market.
+Due to our focus on ground net leases throughout the United States, and because most competitors are often locally and/or regionally focused, we do not always encounter the same competitors in each market.